mjpitz/aetherfs/docs/README.md

 [calendar versioning]: https://calver.org

+### v22.02

+As the second major release of the AetherFS system, this will include additional security measures and helps simplify interaction for end users (provided there's interest in the system).

+- New Features
+  - [ ] Client Authentication
+  - [ ] Additional Interfaces
+    - [x] WebDav
+    - [x] NFSv3
+    - [ ] FUSE
+- Improvements
+  - [ ] Local data storage
+  - [ ] Block caching
+  - [ ] Data encrypted in transit

-### v21.10
+### v21.10 - Released

 This will be the initial release of AetherFS.
 It includes the "essentials".

-- Single binary containing all components.
+- [x] Single binary containing all components.
-- Command to run an AetherFS data hub.
+- [x] Command to run an AetherFS data hub.
-- Command to upload to and tag datasets in AetherFS.
+- [x] Command to upload to and tag datasets in AetherFS.
-- Command to download tagged datasets from AetherFS.
+- [x] Command to download tagged datasets from AetherFS.
-- Minimal web interface.
+- [x] Minimal web interface.

-### v22.02

-As the second major release of the AetherFS system, this will include additional security measures and helps simplify interaction for end users (provided there's interest in the system).

-- Command to run an agent process with a FUSE file system.
-- Block caching to improve performance and usage of S3.
-- Command to authenticate clients.
-- Enforce access controls around datasets.
-- Data encrypted in transit.